-11. Be Conservative with Metaphors (Content Tip)
+11. Be Conservative With Metaphors (Content Tip)

 Dictionaries define metaphors as figures of speech in which a word or phrase is applied to an object or action to which it is not literally applicable.
-Correctly used, they immediately establish a powerful connection between your audience and you, a connection a professor of mine once described as a “mental orgasm.”
+Correctly used, they immediately establish a powerful connection between the audience and you, a connection a speech professor of mine once described as a “mental orgasm.”

-You should therefore be extremely conservative when using metaphors.
-Do not ever use a metaphor in a speech or presentation without first testing it on friends and acquaintances.
+In light of these, you should therefore be extremely conservative with metaphors.
+Do not ever use a metaphor without first testing it on friends and acquaintances.
 Often, you’d be surprised you are the only one who understands or appreciates your metaphors, and only so because of your quirks.

 Last but not least, your call to action should be mentioned in both your opening and ending.
 Think of it as a cycle.
 You begin where you want people to be.
 You end by reminding them where they ought to be.

 14. Do Not Overload (Informative Speech Tip)

-Overloading is also when you use overly complicated props, or do not give enough time for your audience to understand visuals, or permit unnecessarily distractions such as answering every impromptu question thrown.
-To avoid this deadly mistake in public speaking, place yourself in the audience’s shoes.
+Overloading is also when you use overly complicated props, do not give enough time for your audience to understand visuals, or permit unnecessary distractions such as answering every impromptu question thrown.
+To avoid these deadly mistakes, place yourself in the audience’s shoes.
 Assume too that you only know the barest about the subject on hand.
 How would you expect to be informed?
 What sort of pacing would be comfortable for you to digest everything?

 15. Inform, Don't Simply Tell (Informative Speech Tip)

-By choosing to listen to you, your audience is already expecting elaboration, not a regurgitation of what is obvious or already known.
+By choosing to listen to you, your audience is already expecting elaboration, not just a regurgitation of what is obvious or already known.
 (In some cases, they might even want your analysis and opinions too.)